lortkipa/beauty-bootloader/README.md

 # About Project
-Beauty is GUI based, fast, free and open-source UEFI bootloader for x86_64 architecture.
+Beauty bootloader is GUI based, fast, free and open-source UEFI bootloader for x86_64 architecture.
 If you are looking for good looking and lightweight bootloader with simple configuration file, this is for you.